Scene Uncertainty and the Wellington Posterior of Deterministic Image Classifiers: Introduction

-Since the classifier is deterministic, and the image is given, the {\bf key question} is {\em with respect to what variability should uncertainty be evaluated.} To address the key question, we introduce the Wellington Posterior (WP) of a deterministic image classifier, which is {\em the distribution of outcomes that would have been obtained in response to data that could have been generated by the same scene that produced the given image.}

-Simply put, there are no cats in images, only pixels.
-Cats are in the {\em scene}, of which we are given one or more images.
+Since the classifier is deterministic, and the image is given, the first {\bf key question} we must address is {\em with respect to what variability should uncertainty be defined and evaluated.} To this end, we introduce the Wellington Posterior (WP) of a deterministic image classifier, which is {\em the distribution of outcomes that {\em would} have been obtained in response to data that {\em could} have been generated by the same scene that produced the given image.} Simply put, there are no cats in images, only pixels.
+Cats are in the {\em scene}, about which images provide evidence.
 The question of whether we are ``sure'' of the outcome of the an image classifier is therefore of counterfactual nature: Had we been given {\em different} images of the same scene, would an image-based classifier have returned the same outcome?